Project Cost:Rs 2500 (Project Report) Rs. 3000 (Synopsis + Project)

 Delivery time: Within 12 hours for readymade project and 3 days for new project

-Short Description: PROJECT ON EMPLOYEE ENGAGEMENT (HR PROJECTS)
+Short Description: A STUDY ON EFFECTIVENESS OF EMPLOYEE ENGAGEMENT PRACTICES AT FUTURE GENERALI LIFE INSURANCE COMPANY (HR PROJECTS)

 Description: PROJECT ON EMPLOYEE ENGAGEMENT

 Employee engagement is associated with many desirable outcomes, such as job satisfaction, intention to stay and job performance.
 Companies with a greater number of engaged employees typically have lower operating costs, higher customer satisfaction and higher profits.
 There is a tangible monetary benefit to companies investing time and resources in fostering higher engagement within their employees.
 The task of precisely defining employee engagement is still ongoing, but it is most often defined in terms of behaviours exhibited in the workplace.

 Engaged employees are prepared to go the extra mile in pursuit of workplace excellence.
 They are ambassadors for their organisations, who will speak highly of the company and its people, even when they are not in a work setting.
 An engaged employee is identifiable by workplace behaviours such as losing track of time as they are so absorbed in the task at hand.
 This is distinct from excessive overtime in order to give the impression of ‘hard work.’
 Both look the same, but one is productive for the employer- employee relationship and one is not!